-We have conducted information security audits or evaluations on our internal computer systems but we cannot guarantee that our or our vendors', collaborators', contractors', or consultants' security measures will be sufficient to protect against unauthorized access to, or other compromise of, our systems and our confidential, financial or proprietary data, including personal information, which is stored in or otherwise processed by such systems.
-Due to the COVID-19 pandemic, most of our employees are temporarily working remotely, which may pose additional data security risks.
+We have conducted information security audits or evaluations on our internal computer systems, but we cannot guarantee that our or our vendors', clinical investigators', CROs', collaborators', contractors', or consultants' security measures will be sufficient to protect against unauthorized access to, or other compromise of, our systems and our confidential, financial or proprietary data, including personal information, which is stored in or otherwise processed by such systems.
+Since the COVID-19 pandemic, many of our employees continue to work remotely on a part-time basis, which may pose additional data security risks.
 While we have security measures in place designed to protect our confidential and proprietary information and prevent data loss and other security breaches, there can be no assurance that our security measures or those of our third-party service providers that store or otherwise process certain of our confidential, financial or proprietary data on our behalf will be effective in protecting against unauthorized access to our platform or such data, particularly given that our ability to monitor our third-party service providers' data security is limited.